Construction Case Study: Sidewak Closure with Agency & Community Board Issues

 Solution:

-The firm embarked on a grassroots campaign with the Community Board, local business owners, and local NYC Council members.
-Further, we worked with key personnel at the NYC DOB and DOT to come to a compromise with each agency which would satisfy the Community Board and local business owners while gaining approval from the DOB and DOT as requested.
+Cahill Strategies launched a grassroots campaign involving the Community Board, local business owners, and NYC Council members.
+We negotiated with key personnel at the DOB and DOT to reach a compromise satisfying all parties.

 Result:

-The firm secured permits from the DOB for the use of the requested crane and obtained approval from the DOT for a partial sidewalk closure, a proposed mid-block crosswalk, and use of a flagman during work hours.
-This had not been done before other than at 6th Avenue, and that was a City project.
-The results were secured expeditiously, therefore not impacting our client, the large general contractor and the owner.
+The firm secured necessary permits from the DOB for equipment use and DOT approval for a partial sidewalk closure, a mid-block crosswalk, and the use of a flagman during work hours.
+These results were achieved expeditiously, avoiding project delays.

 Contact Us: